openshift/training/beta-4-setup.md

 ## Lifecycle Pre and Post Deployment Hooks
 Like in OpenShift 2, we have the capability of "hooks" - performing actions both before and after the **deployment**.
-In other words, once an STI build is complete, the resulting Docker image is pushed into the registry.
+In other words, once an S2I build is complete, the resulting Docker image is pushed into the registry.
 Once the push is complete, OpenShift detects an `ImageChange` and, if so configured, triggers a **deployment**.